chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 .. note::

     Here, we use the `Adaptive Sparse Contacts <../../../parameters/dem/model_parameters.html#adaptive-sparse-contacts-asc>`_ method to speedup the simulation.
 The method will disabled the contact computation in quasi-static areas which represents a significant part of the domain during the loading of the particles.
 Weight factor parameters for the ASC status are use in the load balancing method.
-No further explanation a given about the method, a future example will be added in order to detail it and to compare the performance gain.
+The `discharge plate exemple <../../../examples/dem/plate-discharge/plate-discharge.html>`_ is a good example of the use of the ASC method with DEM.

 .. code-block:: text